yig/GMU-CS425/README.md

 ### Drawing

-Add a `Draw()` method to your to your graphics manager that takes a parameter something like `const std::vector< Sprite >& sprites` and draws them.
+Add a `Draw()` method to your graphics manager that takes a parameter something like `const std::vector< Sprite >& sprites` and draws them.
 What should a `Sprite` be?
 It could be a small struct containing an image name, position, scale, and z value.
 Since we don't yet have an entity manager, the engine itself can't call `Draw()`, since no one is tracking drawable entities.
 For now, you can call `Draw()` in your main loop's callback function.
 We'll revisit this later, once we have an entity manager.

 When it's time to draw a set of sprites: